Poincar\'e invariance and the Unruh effect: Abstract

-In quantum field theory, the vacuum is widely considered to be a complex medium populated with virtual particle + antiparticle pairs.
-To an observer experiencing uniform acceleration, it is generally held that these virtual particles become real, appearing as a gas at a temperature which grows with the acceleration.
+{ In quantum field theory, the vacuum is popularly considered to be a complex medium populated with virtual particle + antiparticle pairs.
+To an observer experiencing uniform acceleration, it is generally held that these virtual particles become real, appearing as a gas at a temperature that grows with the acceleration.
 This is the Unruh effect.
-However, it can be shown that vacuum complexity is an artifact, produced by treating quantum field theory in a manner that does not manifestly enforce causality.
+However, it has been shown that vacuum complexity is an artifact, produced by treating quantum field theory in a manner that does not manifestly enforce causality.
 Choosing a quantization approach that patently enforces causality, the quantum field theory vacuum is barren, bereft even of virtual particles.
 We show that acceleration has no effect on a trivial vacuum; hence, there is no Unruh effect in such a treatment of quantum field theory.
 Since the standard calculations suggesting an Unruh effect are formally consistent, insofar as they have been completed, there must be a cancelling contribution that is omitted in the usual analyses.
-We argue that it is the dynamical action of conventional Lorentz transformations on the structure of an Unruh detector.
-Given the equivalence principle, an Unruh effect would correspond to black hole radiation.
-Thus, our perspective has significant consequences for quantum gravity and black hole physics: no Unruh effect entails the absence of black hole radiation evaporation.
+We argue that it is the dynamical action of conventional Lorentz transformations on the structure of an Unruh detector. }